Cover of The Upanishads

 GBM Assessment (Score: 8/10)

 The Upanishads represent the core of Hindu metaphysical philosophy, introducing the foundational concepts of Brahman (universal consciousness), Atman (the individual soul), and karma.
-Their profound influence extended far beyond India, shaping the thought of Arthur Schopenhauer, who called them the "consolation of my life," and Ralph Waldo Emerson, who drew deeply upon their ideas in developing American Transcendentalism.
+Their direct influence extended far beyond India, shaping the thought of Arthur Schopenhauer, who called them the "consolation of my life," and Ralph Waldo Emerson, who drew deeply upon their ideas in developing American Transcendentalism.

 China & India, c.
 1000-800 BC